asc-lab/dotnetcore-microservices-poc/README.md

 * **PaymentService** - main responsibilities: create Policy Account, show Policy Account list, register in payments from bank statement file. \
 This module is taking care of a managing policy accounts.
 Once the policy is created, an account is created in this service with expected money income.
 PaymentService also has an implementation of a scheduled process where CSV file with payments is imported and payments are assigned to policy accounts.
-This component shows asynchronous communication between services using RabbitMQ and ability to create background jobs using Micronaut.
+This component shows asynchronous communication between services using RabbitMQ and ability to create background jobs.
 It also features accessing database using Dapper.

 * **PolicyService** - creates offers, converts offers to insurance policies. \
 In this service we demonstrated usage of CQRS pattern for better read/write operation isolation.
 This service demonstrates two ways of communication between services: synchronous REST based calls to `PricingService` through HTTP Client to get the price, and asynchronous event based using RabbitMQ to publish information about newly created policies.
 In this service we also access RDBMS using NHibernate.